slimgroup/JOLI.jl/README.md

 ## Examples (to be extended)

-Check [templates](templates) for an examples of how to build your own operators. or see DCT implementation in [src/joLinearFunctionConstructors/joDCT.jl](src/joLinearFunctionConstructors/joDCT.jl).
+Check [templates](templates) for an examples of how to build your own operators, or see DCT implementation in [src/joLinearFunctionConstructors/joDCT.jl](src/joLinearFunctionConstructors/joDCT.jl).